 If you have made a full homeless application and, following the Housing Options Officers' enquiries, you are accepted for the full re-housing duty you will be nominated as priority homeless to Cumbria Choice and to Westfield Housing.
 You will be given the highest banding with these housing associations and should be re-housed via this nomination.
 Please ensure that you are registered with these housing associations.
 See the information below on how to register.

 If you are accepted

 If you are accepted for the full re-housing duty you will be provided with temporary accommodation, if you have nowhere else to stay, until either you have been re-housed or the Council otherwise discharges its duty towards you.

-Westfield Housing Association, are not part of Cumbria Choice but also have properties in Workington and surrounding areas.
-You will need to print a paper copy of their application and return to the address on the application.
-Download the paper application below.
+Westfield Housing Association is not part of Cumbria Choice but also has properties in Workington and surrounding areas.
+You will need to print a paper copy of its application and return to the address on the application.
+You can download the paper application below.

 You may also want to consider private sector housing as not everyone can be re-housed with the housing associations.
 We do not have an accredited landlord’s scheme, but we do provide a list of landlords who allow us to advertise their properties and this form can be downloaded here.
 Please note that this is not a list of vacancies.

 Joint Protocol for Homeless Young People in Cumbria

 We have signed up to the Cumbria-wide Joint Protocol for Homeless Young People in Cumbria.